pratik3848/sentiment-analysis-with-python/README.md

   <h3 align="center">Sentiment Analysis With Python</h3>

   <p align="center">
-    An application to know the sentiiment of any sentence!
+    An application to know the sentiment of any sentence!
   </p>
 </p>